Gaddafi loyalism: Bani Walid

 On 9 September, local militia in Bani Walid drove government forces from the town.
 Initial reports claimed that a supposed Gaddafi loyalist group called "Brigade 93" was responsible for the takeover, although the Bani Walid town elders later denied this, and proclaimed support for the removal of Gaddafi.
 The elders stated that the accusations of pro-Gaddafi sympathies were orchestrated by the media, and that the town instead was fighting for the removal of the NTC military administration of the town and its replacement by a local council.

 Brak ambush

-On 21 September, government forces were ambushed by alleged Gaddafi loyalists in the city of Brak in south west Libya.
+On 21 September, government forces were ambushed by Gaddafi loyalists in the city of Brak in south west Libya.
 Nine soldiers were killed in the attack, with no information of casualties from the attackers.

 2014

 On 18 January, the Libyan air force attacked targets in the south of Libya because of unrest blamed on forces loyal to slain leader Muammar Gaddafi.
 The government also declared a state of emergency after Gaddafi loyalists took over the Tamahind air force base near the southern city of Sabha.
 On 22 January Voice of Russia featured a report with Libyans who claimed that much of the southern half of the country as well as Bani Walid had fallen under the control of the "Green" Gaddafi loyalists, and that some foreign Libyan embassies were flying the Gaddafi-era green flag in support.
 The interviewed Libyans claimed to be fighting against a Western-backed "puppet government" with ties to Al-Qaeda, and charged that Qatar was paying Sudanese pilots to bomb their positions.
 On the other hand, the more government-friendly Libya Herald newspaper reported that a large contingent of Gaddafi-friendly fighters were scattered near Ajilat as they tried to aid other Gaddafi-loyalists in Sabha, with five of them killed.
 The report claimed that if the events were part of a coordinated movement, "it does not appear to be well organised, let alone have any significant or measurable support."

 On 22 January, the Libyan General National Congress passed Decree 5/2014, Concerning the Cessation and Ban on the Broadcasting of Certain Satellite Channels, aimed at censoring pro-Gaddafi satellite television stations such as al-Khadra (The Green Channel) and al-Nedaa (the Libyan Popular National Movement's channel).
 Reporters Without Borders subsequently issued a statement calling for the withdrawal of the decree.

 On 24 January, nine soldiers were killed and 27 injured near Tripoli in clashes with Gaddafi loyalists.